letanure/interview-training/docs/01-project-setup/interview-guide.md

 ### 1. "How would you set up a new React project in 2025?"

 **Answer:**
-> "I'd use Vite with the React TypeScript template.
+> "The modern approach is Vite with the React TypeScript template.
 Create React App is deprecated and no longer maintained.
 Vite offers superior performance, better development experience, and is the recommended approach by the React team.
-I'd run `npm create vite@latest . --template react-ts-swc` for the fastest setup with TypeScript and SWC compilation."
+The command `npm create vite@latest . --template react-ts-swc` provides the fastest setup with TypeScript and SWC compilation."

-**Code Example:**
+**Command Examples:**
 ```bash
 # Modern approach (2025)
 npm create vite@latest my-app --template react-ts-swc